Fundação de Amparo à Pesquisa do Estado de São Paulo

-One of the problems caused by the intensive use of pesticides is their effect on organisms other than those they are designed to combat—the most notorious example of which is the global mortality of honeybees.
+One of the problems caused by the intensive use of pesticides is their effect on organisms other than those they are designed to combat -- the most notorious of which is the global mortality of honeybees.

-However, there are other economically beneficial insects besides honeybees that are also implicated.
+However, there are other economically beneficial insects than honeybees which are implicated.
 "The silkworm is another managed insect whose performance may have been impaired by pesticide poisoning," said Daniel Nicodemo, a professor at São Paulo State University's School of Agrarian & Technological Sciences (FCAT-UNESP) in Dracena, Brazil.

-In a study supported by the São Paulo Research Foundation, Nicodemo partnered with Professor Fábio Ermínio Mingatto and students at FCAT-USP to investigate the effects of pyraclostrobin, a strobilurin fungicide widely used as a crop spray, on the mitochondrial bioenergetics of silkworms (Bombyx mori) and their production of cocoons.
+In a study supported by the São Paulo Research Foundation -- FAPESP, Nicodemo partnered with Professor Fábio Ermínio Mingatto and students at FCAT-USP to investigate the effects of pyraclostrobin, a strobilurin fungicide widely used as a crop spray, on the mitochondrial bioenergetics of silkworms (Bombyx mori) and their production of cocoons.

 Brazilian silk farmers are smallholders who grow mulberry plants to provide food for the silkworms.
 Most Brazilian silk farms are found in northern part of Paraná State, but there are also sericulturists in São Paulo State and Mato Grosso do Sul.
 They are small isolated concerns surrounded by vast sugarcane, soybean or corn plantations where pesticides are heavily used.